wp-plugins/peoplepond/readme.txt

 == Change History ==

+= Rev 1.0.8  2009-Mar-10 =

+- Updates to Bio on PeoplePond.com now refresh immediately on About page.

 = Rev 1.0.7  2009-Mar-08 =

 - Changed link on Settings page "Please send us feedback and suggestions" to be anchor to contact_us page.